Vienna, Austria

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-No credits from a UW–Madison undergraduate degree are allowed to count toward the Ph.D. degree.
+No credits from a UW–Madison undergraduate degree are allowed to count toward the PhD degree.

-With program approval, students are allowed to count no more than 15 credits of coursework numbered 600 or above taken as a UW–Madison University Special student.
+With program approval, students are allowed to transfer no more than 15 credits of coursework numbered 600 or above taken as a UW–Madison University Special student.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Probation